dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 }
 ```

-Inside the `platform` folder create a file called `network_info.dart`with the following code.
+Inside the `platform` folder create a file called `network_info.dart` with the following code:

 ```dart
 abstract class NetworkInfo {